-263. Many of the matters that must be addressed by the non-Convention law may fall within the realm of securities regulation-the regulation of securities markets and market participants such as intermediaries, exchanges and other trading systems, SCSs, and SSSs.
+Many of the matters that must be addressed by the non-Convention law may fall within the realm of securities regulation-the regulation of securities markets and market participants such as intermediaries, exchanges and other trading systems, SCSs, and SSSs.
 Other matters are squarely in the field of insolvency law, but involve many complex and highly technical issues in the context of the insolvency of an intermediary.
 In this connection, many lessons have been learned through the recent financial crisis and in particular from the insolvency proceedings of various Lehman Brothers entities.
-There is a wealth of recent literature that should be consulted as well.
-The most important available resources are listed on UNIDROIT's webpage for the Guide.
+There is a wealth of recent literature that should be consulted as well-as much information available from the websites and publications of various NGOs..
+The most important available resources are listed on Unideotic webpage for the Guide.
 A State wishing to reform its legal and regulatory infrastructure should consult these resources.
 While this section of the Guide endeavours to identify the most important areas of inquiry for such a reform process, it cannot provide detailed, specific recommendations.